Purchases made through links may earn us a small commission, at no extra cost to you.

 Page, Arizona boasts plenty of natural attractions but one of my favourite places was Horseshoe Bend.

 Aptly named, this almost symmetrical bend in the Colorado River resembles the shape of a horseshoe, its sandstone banks towering 1,000 ft above the meandering water.

-From the Horseshoe Bend Overlook, you’ll be able to enjoy the classic view that made Horseshoe Bend one of the top attractions in Page.
+From the Horseshoe Bend Overlook, you’ll be able to enjoy the classic view that made Horseshoe Bend one of the top attractions in Page and the southwest USA.
 The scene is so stunning that we admired it twice in one day- in the morning from a private Navajo viewpoint during a tour of Horseshoe Bend Slot Canyon (a.k.a.
 Secret Canyon), and again at sunset from the public overlook.